adam-mckenna/personal-site/_posts/2017-10-24-how-and-why-to-clean-svg-markup.markdown

     </svg>

-If you’re familiar with HTML, this too will look quite familiar; elements and attributes.
+If you’re familiar with HTML, this will look quite familiar: it's just elements and attributes.

 And, just like HTML, we can optimise it.

-Let’s take a look at another example.
-Here is the SVG markup that was generated by Sketch for a simple map marker.
+Let’s look at another example.
+This SVG markup is for a map marker icon generated by _Sketch_:

     <?xml version="1.0" encoding="UTF-8" standalone="no"?>